hopchouinard/Claraforge/why-it-works/META-TheClaraverseApproach.md

-# The Claraverse Approach – Where Method Meets Mayhem
+# The Claraforge Approach – Where Method Meets Mayhem

 > *Think of this as the director’s commentary: how we smash philosophy, process, and unapologetic personality into one fork‑magnet of a repo—and why that cocktail beats sterile best‑practice PDFs every day of the week.*